Communities in Norfolk County, Ontario: Boston

 Boston is an unincorporated area (42.990711°N 80.270147°W) in Norfolk County.
 Agriculture is the main industry and commerce is limited.
 It is located northeast of the town of Simcoe.
 There is also a kindergarten-to-grade 8 school, Boston Public School, in the town.

-Boston Baptist Church, located on one of the four corners, recently celebrated its 212th anniversary.
-Just outside Boston, The Boston Common, a small casual dining restaurant thrives with business.
-The town has many small businesses including a convenience store, a mechanics shop, a hairdressing parlour, a cut-your-own Christmas tree lot, and a cabinetry shop.
+C

 Clear Creek

 Clear Creek (42.582095°N 80.591326°W) is a hamlet in southwestern Norfolk County.
 Although people live there and own real estate, the hamlet is legally described as agriculture land, not residential land to reduce property taxes.

 Approximately 70 people live in this town amongst the 140 houses.
 About 9 of the houses have been abandoned due to safety issues from the wind turbines.
 People have lived in this community as far back as 1901 with some Canadian soldiers from the First World War having been raised in this community.

 There are no sidewalks for safer pedestrian walking and wind turbines are seen very frequently within the vicinity of Clear Creek; being installed in November 2008.

 Norfolk County has banned the placement of new wind turbines after becoming a "willing host" for them back in 2003.
 One of the council members were worried about Norfolk County becoming "industrialized" and "unnatural."
 Many leaders in Norfolk County envision the county as being an agricultural hub for Southern Ontario even by the middle of the 22nd century.
 The nearest high school is Valley Heights Secondary School which is to the northeast.
 Students from here grab the same high school bus as the students from Houghton.